yuan0623/Deep-Reinforcement-Learning-Nanodegree-Project-2-Continuous-Control/README.md

 ### Results
 In the end, the agents have more than 32 points on average over 132 consecutive episodes.
-It takes 2198 to solve for this environment.
+It takes 2198 seconds to solve for this environment.